MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1/nn-d2d1-id2d1roundedrectanglegeometry.md

 <h3><a id="Creating_ID2D1RoundedRectangleGeometry_Objects"></a><a id="creating_id2d1roundedrectanglegeometry_objects"></a><a id="CREATING_ID2D1ROUNDEDRECTANGLEGEOMETRY_OBJECTS"></a>Creating ID2D1RoundedRectangleGeometry Objects</h3>
-To create a rectangle geometry, use the <a href="/windows/win32/api/d2d1/nf-d2d1-createroundedrectanglegeometry">ID2D1Factory::CreateRoundedRectangleGeometry</a> method.
+To create a rectangle geometry, use the ID2D1Factory::CreateRoundedRectangleGeometry method.

 Direct2D geometries are immutable and device-independent resources created by <a href="/windows/win32/api/d2d1/nn-d2d1-id2d1factory">ID2D1Factory</a>.
 In general, you should create geometries once and retain them for the life of the application, or until they need to be modified.
 For more information about device-independent and device-dependent resources, see  the <a href="/windows/win32/Direct2D/resources-and-resource-domains">Resources Overview</a>.